neondatabase/website/content/docs/reference/neon-cli.md

    npm -v
    ```

-  If you need to install either `Node.js` or `npm`, refer to the instructions for your operating system, which you can find online.
+  If you need to install either `Node.js` or `npm`, refer to the instructions for your operating system.

 ### Install